mschuchard/linter-kubectl/README.md

 ### Linter-kubectl
 [![Build Status](https://travis-ci.com/mschuchard/linter-kubectl.svg?branch=master)](https://travis-ci.com/mschuchard/linter-kubectl)

-`Linter-Kubectl` aims to provide functional and robust `Kubectl` linting functionality within Atom.
+`Linter-Kubectl` aims to provide functional and robust `kubectl` linting functionality within Atom.

 ### Installation
 `kubectl >= 1.7` is required to be installed before using this.
 You also need a valid Kubernetes cluster connection for kubectl.
 The `Linter` and `Language-Yaml` Atom packages are also required.